 - The field service technician can quickly pull up the records on his headset to access the previous work done on the equipment.

-Field Alpha has implemented a very unique approach by providing an integrated solution which is more readily adapted to the field service workflow.
-Field Alpha is empowering centralized experts to support the field force.
+AR FSM has implemented a very unique approach by providing an integrated solution which is more readily adapted to the field service workflow.
+AR FSM is empowering centralized experts to support the field force.
 The technicians are ensured with the fact that there is plenty of expertise shared between them via shared support provided by the ODG R-7 HL glasses.
 The plus side for field service is that the ODG R-7 HL glasses are robust and can be used in tough environments.

 ODG R-7 HL glasses adhere to the following safety and compliance certificates: